President Cyril Ramaphosa publicly signs National Health Insurance Bill into law, 15 May

 Media wishing to cover the event are advised that the Minister of Health, Dr Joe Phaahla, will conduct a question-and-answer session with media immediately after the signing.

-For media RSVPs, kindly contact Mr Terrence Manase of Presidency Communications on 082 338 6707 and/or Terrence@presidency.gov.za
+For media RSVPs, kindly contact Mr Terrence Manase from The Presidency Communications on 082 338 6707 and/or Terrence@presidency.gov.za